WurthElektronik/FeatherWings/SensorFeatherWing/README.md

 ![Sensor FeatherWing](assets/SensorFeatherWing.png)

 For more information about the Hardware, please go to the Hardware repository or download [Sensor FeatherWing user manual](link.to.com\document).
+Feel free to check our [youtube channel](https://www.youtube.com/user/WuerthElektronik/videos) for video tutorials, hands-ons and webinars relating to our products.

 ## Software